 EYEPOINT ALERT: Bragar Eagel & Squire, P.C. is Investigating EyePoint Pharmaceuticals, Inc. on Behalf of EyePoint Stockholders and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against EyePoint Pharmaceuticals, Inc. ("EyePoint" or the "Company") EYPT on behalf of EyePoint stockholders.
+/EIN News/ -- NEW YORK, Dec.
+23, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against EyePoint Pharmaceuticals, Inc. (“EyePoint” or the “Company”) (NASDAQ: EYPT) on behalf of EyePoint stockholders.
 Our investigation concerns whether EyePoint has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.